sraocodes/DAA/content/current_work.md

 date: 2024-09-20
 draft: false
 sections:
-  - name: "🐳 Dockerization of Models 🐳"
-    text: "One of our current initiatives involves containerizing key DAA models like CPlantBox and AgroC to enhance accessibility and deployment.
-These models are specifically built for Linux environment and it is always not straightforward for windows users.
-Using 🐳 Docker 🐳, we are creating flexible environments where models can run consistently across various systems.
-This process facilitates collaboration, reproducibility, and integration with other tools."
-    list:
-      - "**CPlantBox** with the GUI (using VNC for graphical interface) is now available in a 🐳 Docker 🐳 container.
-You can pull it using this command: `docker pull satraox/cplantbox-gui:tagname`."
-      - "The **Jupyter** version of CPlantBox, for running examples directly in the browser, will soon be available at: `docker pull satraox/ cplantbox-jupyter:tagname`."
-      - "**AgroC** is currently in the process of being ⚙️ containerized.
-This will help non-linux users to get started with this crop model."
-    textPosition: "left"
-    videos:
-    - videoID: "UN6D1_cXeT8"

   - name: "⚡ ParFlow-CPlantBox Integration ⚡"
     text: "We are developing a performance-oriented coupling between ParFlow and CPlantBox to address computational bottlenecks in soil-water dynamics.
 Currently, the soil water flow calculations and Richards' equation solver in Plant Modeling represent the most time-consuming components of the simulation.
 By leveraging ParFlow's highly optimized GPU-accelerated Richards' solver, we aim to significantly reduce computation time while maintaining CPlantBox's detailed root architecture modeling.
 This coupling strategy allows us to offload the intensive soil-water calculations to GPU while keeping the efficient root growth algorithms of CPlantBox."
     list: